ContactEngineering/topobank-stack-development/README.rst

     docker compose run --rm django manage.py grant_admin_permissions your_username

-   You have to replace `your_user`.
+   You have to replace :code:`your_username` with the correct username.
    In order to find it, login with your ORCID and enter the "User Profile" page and take the last part of the URL.
-   Example: If the URL is `https://contact.engineering/users/anna/`, then `your_username` is `anna`.
+   Example: If the URL is :code:`https://contact.engineering/users/anna/`, then :code:`your_username` is :code:`anna`.

 2. After granting the permission, you can enter the admin page.
 The link to the admin page can be found by this user in the menu item which is named after the user.

-3. In the `Organization` model, create a new organization with name `World`.
-As available plugins, enter e.g. `topobank_contact, topobank_statistics`.
-As group, choose `all`.
+3. In the :code:`Organization` model, create a new organization with name :code:`World`.
+As available plugins, enter e.g. :code:`topobank_contact, topobank_statistics`.
+As group, choose :code:`all`.

 Then all users, including the anonymous user, will be able the use the mentioned plugins.